genereese/togo/README.md

 ```bash
 $ togo build package
 ```
--and your RPM is spit out into the rpms directory.
+-and your RPM is placed into the ./rpms directory.

 ##### More Information
 * [About Togo](./docs/about.md)